balena-io/open-balena/kubernetes/helm/README.md

 # openBalena - Helm

+> This Helm Chart is an unofficial chart and isn't created by the openBalena maintainers.

 This openBalena - Helm Chart is an unofficial Kubernetes chart, but will allow you to run openBalena in a Kubernetes cluster.

 # Dependencies